 IoT (Internet of Things) is a concept that refers to a network of physical objects that are connected and interact with each other through the internet.
-In the context of IoT, these physical objects can be electronic devices, sensors, vehicles, household appliances, or even animals or humans that can collect and exchange data [5].
-The internet is experiencing rapid growth in terms of human engagement, leading to significant changes in the way people work.
+In the context of IoT, these physical objects can be electronic devices, sensors, vehicles, household appliances, or even animals or humans that have the ability to collect and exchange data [5]. the internet is experiencing rapid growth in terms of human engagement, leading to significant changes in the way people work.
 Thanks to the internet's assistance, various aspects of human workflow have become much more convenient.
 The emergence and advancement of the Internet of Things (IoT) have greatly contributed to enhancing everyday tasks and activities.
-With the integration of IoT into daily life, individuals now can effortlessly control and remotely access a wide range of devices and systems [6].
+With the integration of IoT into daily life, individuals now have the ability to effortlessly control and remotely access a wide range of devices and systems [6].